nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Pros**

-> Can be accessed from almost any device (online/offline)<br>
+> * Can be accessed from almost any device (online/offline)
-  Intuitive (Clicking Interface)<br>
+* Intuitive (Clicking Interface)
-  Sync calendars with different people<br>
+* Sync calendars with different people
-  Layers for calendar<br>
+* Layers for calendar
-  Able to locate common free slots for multiple people<br>
+* Able to locate common free slots for multiple people
-  Able to automatically detect events from gmail<br>
+* Able to automatically detect events from gmail
-  Able to use natural language as input<br>
+* Able to use natural language as input
-  Can undo last action<br>
+* Can undo last action
-  Can add recurring reminders<br>
+* Can add recurring reminders
-  Reminders will add to today if they are written for dates that have already passed
+* Reminders will add to today if they are written for dates that have already passed

 **Cons**

-> Unable to label events with different categories<br>
+* Unable to label events with different categories
-  Has many functionalities, but they are difficult to find<br>
+* Has many functionalities, but they are difficult to find
-  Text is truncated on the calendar<br>
+* Text is truncated on the calendar
-  Only can mark reminders as done
+* Only can mark reminders as done

 #### Jun An: `Wunderlist`

 **Pros**

-> Cross-platform support: Windows, OS, Android, IOS<br>
+> * Cross-platform support: Windows, OS, Android, IOS
-  Easy task management including due dates, reminders, star, and list groups<br>
+* Easy task management including due dates, reminders, star, and list groups
-  Email and printing for tasks list<br>
+* Email and printing for tasks list
-  Cloud sharing tasks lists<br>
+* Cloud sharing tasks lists
-  Group all related lists into folders<br>
+* Group all related lists into folders
-  Filter to see all tasks starred, completed and tasks due within a period<br>
+* Filter to see all tasks starred, completed and tasks due within a period
-  Able to add anything from web straight to the list<br>
+* Able to add anything from web straight to the list
-  Add notes to tasks for extra details<br>
+* Add notes to tasks for extra details
-  Set on notifications (eg. Email, in-app) for due dates
+* Set on notifications (eg. Email, in-app) for due dates

 **Cons**

-> No repeat options for task<br>
+> * No repeat options for task
-  No options for subtasks or subcontexts<br>
+* No options for subtasks or subcontexts
-  No undo function<br>
+* No undo function
-  Limited functionalities(eg. Limited number of tasks and limited file sizes) for free versions, requires subscription fee to unlock all functionalities
+* Limited functionalities(eg. Limited number of tasks and limited file sizes) for free versions, requires subscription fee to unlock all functionalities